 Spam rate refers to how many people you’re annoying.
 Essentially, individuals are flagging your emails as spam.
 Not cool.

 However, 0.1% is a reasonable spam rate.
 Anything more than that needs to act as a red flag, causing you to rethink and clean your email list.
-A big complaint rate might spoil your sender’s reputation, which means, that your future emails will not be delivered to the recipients.
+A big complaint rate might spoil your sender’s reputation, which means that your future emails will not be delivered to recipients.

 Fortunately, it’s easy enough to get around spam.